 Old Town (Gamla Stan Stockholm) has countless attractions and before you jump to see them all, take some moments to explore the cobble-stoned streets and snap some pics of the colorful houses!

 I know, there are so many incredible things to do in Stockholm!
-If you don’t know where to start, check out my 3 day Stockholm itinerary, where you’ll find so many useful tips.
+If you don’t know where to start, check out my 3-day Stockholm itinerary, where you’ll find so many useful tips.

 Stockholm has a fascinating history and it is actually the birthplace of Alfred Nobel!
 They hold Nobel Prize Awards on December 10th – anniversary of Nobel’s death.

-There’s actually a place called the Nobel Museum, which I highly recommend visiting as it’s super fun – you will learn more about Nobel laureates such as Marie Curie, Nelson Mandela, and Winston Churchil
+There’s actually a place called the Nobel Museum, which I highly recommend visiting as it’s super fun – you will learn more about Nobel laureates such as Marie Curie, Nelson Mandela, and Winston Churchill.

 By the way, Gamla Stan has easy and convenient access to the rest of the city via public transport or ferries that connect the islands!
 Stockholm’s metro system is amazing and you can go anywhere around the town.

 Here, you’ll also be surrounded by many awesome restaurants and cafes, where you can enjoy their yummy pastries!
-One of my favorites is their version of cinnamon rolls called kanelbulle.
+One of my favorites is their version of cinnamon rolls called kanelbullar.
 They go perfect with a cup of coffee!

 Luxury (€230 and up)

-• Hôtel Reisen in The Unbound – enjoy the stunning sea views from your rooms in this luxurious hotel that’s ideally located just a short walk away from the attractions.
+- Hôtel Reisen in The Unbound – Enjoy the stunning sea views from your rooms in this luxurious hotel that’s ideally located just a short walk away from the attractions.
 Here you can relax in their spa center with a nice Swedish massage.

 Mid-range (€130 – €230)

-• Scandic Gamla Stan – housed in a mid 17th-century building, this hotel comes with rooms that have a Gustavian-style décor and a flat-screen Tv.
+- Scandic Gamla Stan – Housed in a mid-17th-century building, this hotel comes with rooms that have a Gustavian-style décor and a flat-screen TV.

 Budget (up to €130)

-• Castle House Inn – here’s something a bit more affordable in Gamla Stan that offers rooms with city views and bike rentals!
+- Castle House Inn – Here’s something a bit more affordable in Gamla Stan that offers rooms with city views and bike rentals!
 The Royal Palace and the other attractions are within walking distance!

-• Castanea Old Town Hostel – check out this super affordable hotel that’s centrally located and has rooms with wooden floors and laundry facilities.
+- Castanea Old Town Hostel – Check out this super affordable hotel that’s centrally located and has rooms with wooden floors and laundry facilities.

 2. Norrmalm – where to stay for the urban atmosphere